Earlimart pesticide poisoning

 The Earlimart pesticide poisoning refers to a November 13, 1999 pesticide drift event which occurred in the vicinity of a community in the middle of the San Joaquin Valley.
-This event saw 24 victims sent to hospital after coming into contact with the pesticides directly, and a further 150 people ordered to evacuate the township.
+This event saw 24 victims sent to hospital after coming into contact with the pesticides directly, and a further 150 people were ordered to evacuate the township.
 Residents were exposed to the compound metham sodium, a highly toxic fumigant used in weed-targeting pesticides.
 The 24 poison victims suffered severe effects including vomiting, nausea, reoccurring headaches, and respiratory dysfunction.
 The incident is worthy of note due to its influence in contemporaneous public advocacy against pesticide use broadly, as well as a catalyst perceived to have increased awareness on pesticide drift in general.

 Detection

-The incident began when the Wilbur- Ellis Company fumigated 75 acres worth of potatoes field in a plantation near Earlimart.
+The incident began when the Wilbur-Ellis Company fumigated 75 acres worth of potatoes field in a plantation near Earlimart.
 The pesticides sprayed on the field eventually drifted as a cloud into the Earlimart community.
 The cloud drifted its way into the homes of residents of Earlimart and the potato farm workers.
 As a result, the people exposed to the fumigant were hosed down and evacuated from the contaminated areas.

 People

 The consistent use of toxic pesticides has been an ongoing trend in the Central Valley as many organizations and government agencies have heavily relied on these chemicals to promote the agricultural industry.
 However, these harmful pesticides prove to be more threatening than harmful as people and young children have been exposed to these pesticides as they are transferred from person to person.
-This newspaper article is reliable for background information in regards to pesticide poisoning in the Central Valley.
-The attention of pesticides provided in newspapers and articles demonstrated people's frustration as the rapid usage of pesticides ultimately affected.

-There has been correlation with the amount of people compacted in a certain area due to the suburban sprawl.
+There has been correlation with the number of people compacted in a certain area due to suburban sprawl.
 Suburban sprawl is the act of expansion of population through development and such this concept had affected the movement of pesticides, further impacting society.
 Also, many people were ultimately hospitalized due to the pesticide drift associated with agriculture.
-This article portrays how pesticides continue to have a long-term effect as suburban sprawl becomes more apparent.

 Environment

-Not only do pesticides “positively” affect agriculture, but also influences food supplies due to the possibility of exposure to pesticides.
-The usage of pesticides finds its way in our large food supply chain, which continues to impact the overall health of those surrounded by the environment.
+Not only do pesticides "positively" affect agriculture, but also influences food supplies due to the possibility of exposure to pesticides.
+The usage of pesticides finds its way in the food supply chain, which continues to impact the overall health of those surrounded by the environment.
 The decreasing of pesticide reliance would increase our health in order to live a more sustainable and cleanliness life.
 Those who lived in or near the place of Earlimart have a higher chance of cancer because of a long-term exposure to pesticides which tends to be chronic.